samiullah997/math-magicians/README.md

 - Run `npm run build` to build the app for production to the `build` folder.
 - It correctly bundles React in production mode and optimizes the build for the best performance.
 - The build is minified and the filenames include the hashes.
+- Your app is ready to be deployed!

 ### `npm test`